ec-europa/toolkit/docs/building-assets.md

 ## Extending functionality

+### Add a custom 'gulpfile.js' file

 It's possible to use a custom gulpfile on the theme root folder.
 If a gulpfile alredy exists on the root folder when running this command, the one provided by toolkit will be ignored.

+### Install additional npm packages

-Also the npm packages can be extended.
+Additional npm packages can be installed to extend the functionality.
-In order to do that add them in the file runner.yml like the example bellow:
+In order to do that add them in the file 'runner.yml' like the example bellow:

 ```
 toolkit: